Stage 1: Milngavie to Drymen

-One of the finest and most popular small hotels in the Trossachs, The Buchanan Arms Hotel & Leisure Club possesses a character and charm which sits peacefully and calmly with the qualities of its surroundings.
+One of the finest and most popular small hotels in the Trossachs, The Buchanan Arms Hotel possesses character and charm which sits peacefully and calmly with the qualities of its surroundings.

-Overlooked by the slopes of Conic Hill, this family-owned and managed Inn gives you the perfect base from which to explore the stunning surrounding countryside
+Overlooked by the slopes of Conic Hill, this family-owned and managed inn provides the perfect overnight on your West Highland Way adventure nestled in picturesque countryside.

 Situated on the rugged eastern banks of Loch Lomond in the magnificent Queen Elizabeth Forest the Rowardennan Hotel has breathtaking views of Ben Lomond, Loch Lomond and the mountains to the north.

-Beinglas is two miles north from the top of Loch Lomond on the West Highland Way beneath the Grey Mares tail waterfall and surrounded by an abundance of Mountains Water falls and Wildlife.
+Beinglas is two miles north of the head of Loch Lomond on the West Highland Way beneath the Grey Mares Tail waterfall and surrounded by an abundance of mountains, waterfalls and wildlife.

 The Ardlui Hotel is located in the heart of Scotland's first National Park - Loch Lomond & the Trossachs National Park - and has a friendly restaurant providing hearty highland dishes.

 This is an award winning, comfortable and well-appointed 3-star hotel set in the lovely village of Crianlarich.
-All of our hotel options that stop in Tyndrum will be transferred 5 miles down to this lovely establishment.
+If you choose an itinerary with hotel upgrades ending in Tyndrum there will be a 5 minute taxi transfer to Crianlarich.

 Glengarry House is a friendly and comfortable guest house situated just outside of Tyndrum.
 Ellen and Andy provide the warmest of welcomes to their wonderful establishment.

-The Bridge of Orchy has a personalised service, imaginative Scottish cuisine, quietly elegant en suite bedrooms and public rooms, intimate atmosphere.
+The Bridge of Orchy provides great personalised service, imaginative Scottish cuisine, and quietly elegant bedrooms all in an intimate Highland atmosphere set among the mountains.

-Edencoille is a charming small family run 4 Star guest house positioned in an elevated position overlooking Loch Leven, among the dramatic peaks of Glencoe and the Mamore Forest.
+Alt-na-Leven is a charming family run 4-star guest house in the heart of Kinlchleven, among the dramatic peaks of Glencoe and the Mamore Forest.

 Guisachan House sits above Fort William, close to the centre of town.
-Matthew and Edith will make sure that your last night on the West Highland Way is a comfortable and relaxing one.
+Matthew and Edith will ensure that your last night on the West Highland Way is a comfortable and relaxing one.

 There are a few dates throughout the year when events in the local area will prevent us from being able to book accommodation.
 The following dates are already full for Kinlochleven and Fort William: